Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Method

 Using this information, we can build a commenter network.
 Within a specific period of time, commenters can be represented as a part of a \textit{directed network} in which edges are direct replies from one commenter to the other, accumulated over that period across different articles and comment threads.
 The weight of a directed link is equal to the number of replies from one commenter to the other.
 Independent commenters, who neither reply to anyone nor are replied to by others, are represented as disconnected nodes in this network.

 Besides posting comments, two other ways of interacting with comment sections are possible.
 Registered readers can simply upvote or downvote a comment.
-Unlike comments, these votes cannot be traced back to specific individuals, and are therefore not useful for the purpose of building a network of commenters.
+Unlike comments, these votes cannot be traced back to specific individuals and are therefore not useful for the purpose of building a network of commenters.
 In addition, some news websites allow readers to react to certain articles through the websites' social media accounts.
 These comments - typically 10-15\% of all comments - appear in comment sections as `guest' comments.
 The individual authors of these comments cannot be traced, and therefore they are not included in our analyses.

 Some commenters get more replies than others (Figure \ref{fig:indegree_distributions}), for at least two intertwined reasons.
-First, certain commenters are very popular and other readers might be particularly alert and willing to reply to their comments.
-Second, some commenters' comments can be more visible due the way comments are sorted.
-A default sorting in Disqus is a function of the the number of up- and downvotes received as the parent comment in a tread, or as an independent comment (`best' sorting \cite{disqussort}), but users can instead choose to sort the comments from the `newest' to the `oldest', or vice versa.
-Readers can see the first 50 comments according to the current sorting and typically have to press `Load more comments' button at the bottom of the page if they wish to see further comments.
+First, certain commenters are very popular to begin with and other readers might be particularly alert and willing to reply to their comments.
+Second, some commenters' comments can be more visible due to the way comments are displayed.
+On social media sites such as Facebook and Twitter, numerous algorithms control the display, making it more likely that users see other users, messages, and promotions that are in line with their personal preferences.
+In the comment sections of the news sites that we investigate, there is no such customization.
+Users can change the display in only two ways: they can sort the comments in different ways, and they can choose how many comments at the time to display.
+A default sorting in Disqus is a function of the number of up- and downvotes received as the parent comment in a thread, or as an independent comment (`best' sorting \cite{disqussort}).
+Users can instead choose to sort the comments from the `newest' to the `oldest', or vice versa.
+They can see the first 50 comments according to the current sorting and typically have to press the `Load more comments' button at the bottom of the page if they wish to see further comments.
 Obviously, the `best' sorting will lead to a `rich get richer' dynamics, whereby initially more upvoted comments will be more visible, potentially attracting additional votes and replies.
-These two factors are inter-related: more popular commenters are likely to get more upvotes early on, which promotes their visibility and further promotes their popularity.
+These two factors are interrelated: more popular commenters are likely to get more upvotes early on, which promotes their visibility and further promotes their popularity.